crickets-and-comb/bfb_delivery/docs/_build/_sources/index.rst.txt

 BFB Delivery: A Cruft Cutter
 ============================

-Library and CLI for Bellingham Food Delivery.
+Library and CLI for Bellingham Food Bank Delivery.
+See also the GitHub repository: https://github.com/crickets-and-comb/bfb_delivery

 This doesn't do much yet.
 So far, you can:

     1. Split a driver-labeled route spreadsheet into individual driver spreadsheets.
 See :doc:`split_chunked_route` for more information.
     2. Combine driver route spreadsheets into a single workbook.
 See :doc:`combine_route_tables` for more information.